evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

 ### GitHub Pull Request Testing

-Enabling \"Automated Testing\" will have Evergreen automatically create a patch for each pull request opened in the repository as well as each subsequent push to each pull request.
-In order for this to work, you must fill out at least 1 row in the section titled \"GitHub Patch Definitions,\" as those define what tasks will be run in this patch.
+Enabling "Automated Testing" will have Evergreen automatically create a patch for each pull request opened in the repository as well as each subsequent push to each pull request.
+In order for this to work, you must fill out at least 1 row in the section titled "GitHub Patch Definitions," as those define what tasks will be run in this patch.

-If you'd like the option of creating patches but wouldn't like it to happen automatically, you can enable \"Manual Testing\".
+If you'd like the option of creating patches but wouldn't like it to happen automatically, you can enable "Manual Testing".

 ![github_settings.png](../../images/github_settings.png)

 You can also have tasks run for a *different* project for each pull request opened in the repository as well as each subsequent push to each pull request.
-To do that, add a trigger aliases to the
-\"Github Trigger Alias\" section.
-Before an alias can be added, it needs to be defined in the \"Patch Trigger Aliases\" section.
+To do that, add a trigger aliases to the "Github Trigger Alias" section.
+Before an alias can be added, it needs to be defined in the "Patch Trigger Aliases" section.

 ![github_trigger_alias.png](../../images/github_trigger_alias.png)